If you don’t mind a little cold, Stockholm in winter is one of Europe’s best destinations.

 This urban paradise in Sweden is the definition of coziness (though the Swedes would call it mysigt — don’t call it hygge here).

-From exploring the museums, stopping for coffee breaks and Swedish pastries, visiting Christmas markets, and enjoying scenic boat rides through canals, there are countless things to do in Stockholm during the winter season.
+From exploring the museums, stopping for coffee breaks (fika) and Swedish pastries, visiting Christmas markets, and enjoying scenic boat rides through canals, there are plenty of fun things to do in Stockholm in winter!

 I first visited Stockholm in February and despite the winter weather, it was actually warmer in Stockholm than in New York, where I was coming from!

 Still, while Stockholm isn’t that cold in the winter, it’s likely that you’ll want to spend some of your time indoors warming up and exploring the museums and indoor markets.

 If you have a few days in Stockholm, it makes the most sense to buy a Stockholm Go City Pass.